BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/meetings/24-10-30-RobotWorldModels.md

 [Edward Johns](https://www.robot-learning.uk/), Imperial College London, [e.johns@imperial.ac.uk](e.johns@imperial.ac.uk),

-## Call for Presentations
+## Overview of Technical Meeting

-We invite academic and industry presentations, bringing together researchers interested in all aspects of learning world models and foundational models for robotics, including but not limited to,
+This meeting will bring together academic and industry presentations, researchers interested in all aspects of learning world models and foundational models for robotics, including but not limited to,
 * World models,
 * Robotic foundation models,
 * Efficient foundation models,